 Domestic violence is a general term describing various crimes and offenses committed between the members of the same family or household, as this term is defined in New York Family Court Act (“FCA”).
 This includes not only spouses or former spouses, parents and children but also people who are involved in an intimate relationship, people who have a child in common, and even former boyfriends and girlfriends.
 If you have been arrested for domestic violence, you need to consult with experienced Criminal Defense Attorney right away.

 Disposition of a Family offense petition, lacking an agreement between 2 parties, will be made by a Family Court Judge upon a fact-finding hearing.
-New York Family Court has a jurisdiction over other types of petitions, besides a family offense petition, for example, it can adjudicate Custody and Visitations, Child Support, Child Abuse or Neglect, Paternity, etc.
+New York Family Court has jurisdiction over other types of petitions, besides a family offense petition, for example, it can adjudicate Custody and Visitations, Child Support, Child Support Modifications, Child Abuse or Neglect, Paternity, etc.

 If ACS worker determines during their investigation that children are unsafe in the current housing, they may temporarily remove the child and place him in a foster family.
 This will be followed promptly by the Family court hearing that will determine whether to continue such foster family placement.
 Even without the removal of children, ACS may petition a Family court against a Respondent parent(s), alleging abuse or neglect.
 It is not uncommon to have both, Criminal Proceedings and Abuse and Neglect case in a Family court against the same person.
 The purpose of such Family court case is to protect the child and provide the parents with appropriate services and programs, as well as monitor the condition of children.
 An experienced attorney will be able to help parents to navigate such proceedings and protect their rights.